Pinnacle Youth Award

 To apply, download and complete the forms below.

-The Society is please to announce the winner of the 2017 Pinnacle Award is Nick Hosegood.
+The Society is pleased to announce the winner of the 2017 Pinnacle Award is Nick Hosegood.

 Nick Hosegood is an arborist from Luxborough.
 With the £3,000 award he plans to offer a portable milling service to Exmoor, his vision being to use mill felled Exmoor-grown timber on site in structures, fencing or as building materials.
 The venture will allow him to extend his efforts in woodland.
 For more details, please see the press release here.